PlasmaPy/PlasmaPy-Demos/2023-SULI/README.md

 # Demos for the 2023 Introduction to Fusion Energy and Plasma Physics Course

-Notebooks from this folder can be run in two ways:
+Notebooks from this folder can be run in three ways:

 1. Online on Google Colaboratory (this will require a free Google account).
   - [Notebook #1](https://colab.research.google.com/github/PlasmaPy/PlasmaPy-Demos/blob/main/2023-SULI/plasmapy-tutorial.ipynb)